 Most of these foods solo aren’t exciting BUT put together the right combination and you can have some finger licking good snacks or meals!
 I bet you want some examples, of course!

 Here are 5 snacks you can make to cure craving that offer health benefits.

 1. Loaded Sweet Potato

-Now, 8it may not be best practice given your condition to load it with bacon and sour cream but what about brown sugar, coconut oil, raisins, and almonds.
+Now, it may not be best practice given your condition to load it with bacon and sour cream but what about avocado, raisins, and almonds.
 Bam!
 And loaded!

 2. DIY Trailmix

 If it is DIY, it has to be good because you only put the good stuff in it.
 Try a combination of dried fruit, raisins, cashews, and heck-whatever you like.
 Even if it’s weird, it is OK, you get a pass because you are pregnant!